AdrianOrcik/Lua_Embedded_ToCpp/README.md

 :bulb: Idea
 ---------
-Create game oriented LUA to CPP based embedded project with easy game loop.
+Create game-oriented LUA to C++ based embedded project with the easy game loop.
-Game loop will be used public API in LUA from native cpp app.
+The game loop will be used public API in LUA from the native C++ app.

 #### Game Loop
 Point of the small game is shot enemy tank by set angle and speed of your projectile.
 Projectiles is calculated by oblique litter formulas.

 ![image](https://user-images.githubusercontent.com/14979589/73132744-9a9b6980-4027-11ea-906c-40a675e8705d.png)

 :tada: Result
 ---------